ITLinuxCL/zimbra_intercepting_proxy/README.md

-# Zimbra Intercepting Proxy
+# ZmProxy

 This software is used to intercept and apply modifications to the traffic between a Zimbra Proxy and Zimbra Mailboxes.
 If you don't know what a Zimbra Proxy is, You can read about it here: [https://wiki.zimbra.com/wiki/Zimbra_Proxy_Guide](https://wiki.zimbra.com/wiki/Zimbra_Proxy_Guide)

 This work for all kind of client access: